-The Learning Resource Display Center (LRDC) serves as a regional preview center for K-8 State Board of Education (SBE) adopted instructional materials.
-The LRDC is a resource to pre-service teachers, educators, business partners, and community members by:
+The San Diego Learning Resource Display Center (LRDC) serves as a regional preview center for K-8 State Board of Education (SBE) adopted instructional materials.
+The LRDC is a resource for pre-service teachers, educators, business partners, and community members by:

 - Providing a central location for the preview of K-8 instructional materials adopted by the California State Board of Education.

 - Providing an appropriate public display of learning resources under consideration for state adoption and facilitating public review and comment (required by Education Code Section 60202).

 - Serving as a review site to evaluate state-approved instructional materials for local adoption and use.

 The LRDC is located at an off-site location and is open Monday through Friday, 8 a.m. to 5 p.m.
 Please call to reserve 619-718-4987.

 Adoptions are conducted every eight years in the curriculum areas of English language arts, mathematics, science, history-social science, visual and performing arts, health, and world languages.
 The adoption process involves three concurrent steps; Social content review, Public review/comment, and Education content review.
 For more information about instructional materials evaluation and adoption please click here.

 Pursuant to California Education Code (EC) Section 60210, a school district may utilize instructional materials not adopted by the SBE, so long as the materials are aligned to state standards and a majority of the participants in any review process conducted by the district are classroom teachers who are assigned to the subject area or grade level of the materials being reviewed.
 For more information click here.